symfony/symfony-docs/controller/upload_file.rst

         }
     }

-Now, create the ``brochures_directory`` parameter that was used in the controller to specify the directory in which the brochures should be stored:
+Now, bind the ``$brochuresDirectory`` controller argument to its actual value using the service configuration:

 .. code-block:: yaml

     # config/services.yaml
+    services:
+        _defaults:
             # ...
-    parameters:
+            bind:
-        brochures_directory: '%kernel.project_dir%/public/uploads/brochures'
+                $brochuresDirectory: '%kernel.project_dir%/public/uploads/brochures'

 There are some important things to consider in the code of the above controller: